Coffee Triangle, Coffee Zone Colombia: Things to do

 9. Go Paragliding at Cerro El Castillo: You can go paragliding just 30 minutes by car from Armenia, at Cerro El Castillo (Google Maps).
 This is a great way to enjoy the gorgeous landscape of the coffee region from above!

-10. Take day trips to explore the coffee region: As well as Pereira, Armenia is a great base to explore the coffee region.
+10. Take day trips to explore the coffee region: Same as Pereira, Armenia is a great base to explore the coffee region.
 Charming towns like Filandia, Circasia, Pijao and Salento are even a little closer to Armenia compared to Pereira.
-You may also consider choosing Salento as your base, especially if you plan to hike through the Cocora Valley.
-(See my article on Salento and Valle del Cocora.)
+If you’re mainly planning to hike in Valle del Cocora, it may be convenient to stay directly in Salento (or in nearby Filandia).

 Quindio Botanical Garden, Armenia and Pereira attractions, Colombia